MikeM164/aws-projects/02-ec2-instance-start-stop-scheduler/README.md

 ![alt text](<images/lambda-functions.png>)

 ### 3. EC2 Instance and Cloudwatch Logs
-The target EC2 instance (dev environment) that is started by the Lambda function.
+- The target EC2 instance (dev environment) that is started by the Lambda function.

 ![alt text](<images/ec2-instance-started-by-lambda.png>)

-Cloudwatch logs showing the execution logs for Lambda function, confirming when the EC2 instance was started
+- Cloudwatch showing the execution logs for Lambda function, confirming when the EC2 instance was started
 ![alt text](<images/ec2-instance-start-logs.png>)

-The target EC2 instance (dev environment) that is stopped by the Lambda function.
+- The target EC2 instance (dev environment) that is stopped by the Lambda function.

 ![alt text](<images/ec2-instance-stopped-by-lambda.png>)

-Cloudwatch logs showing the execution logs for Lambda function, confirming when the EC2 instance was stopped
+- Cloudwatch showing the execution logs for Lambda function, confirming when the EC2 instance was stopped
 ![alt text](<images/ec2-instance-stop-logs.png>)